PI: Karen Goodell

 John is interested in leaf choice in Megachilid bees.

 James’s research investigates the interplay among pesticides, insect pests, pollinators, and crop yield in Ohio’s pumpkin and squash agroecosystems.
 Click here for website

-Ben is studying the transmission of honey bee viruses to native bees.
-Ben is a Biology student at the OSU Columbus campus.
+Ben studied the transmission of honey bee viruses to native bees.

 Bobby’s thesis research explored the utility of carbon and nitrogen stable isotope ratios in native bees to determine their use of floral resources in open and forested habitats.
 He graduated in the spring of 2017 with research distinction.